 One of the main appeals of a heat pump is the energy saving potential it brings.
 But finding out just how much you will save can be a little more complicated than many homeowners expect.

 You will hear tantalizing numbers laid out to the tune of “Cut your heating bill in half” or “Save 40% or more on Energy Usage”.
-While these numbers are not unobtainable, the truth of your savings is difficult to predict without knowing the specifics of your home.
+While these numbers are not unobtainable the truth of your savings is difficult to predict without knowing the specifics of your home.
+And don't forget about the upfront cost of a heat pump, though there are excellent programs in place to help offset this cost.

 Let’s take a look at what factors into your projected savings so you can get a more accurate estimation.